tugraz-isds/rslidy/README.md

 ## Customising Rslidy

-Rslidy variables may be tailored globally or component-specifically via:
+Rslidy variables may be used globally or component-specifically via:

 ### 1. Global Customisation with `@layer`